micmejia/bible-dump/NKJV/Luke/Luke 22.md

 Now the men who held Jesus mocked Him and beat Him.

 ###### 64
-[^j]And having blindfolded Him, they struck Him on the face and asked Him, saying, "Prophesy!
+And having blindfolded Him, they struck Him on the face and asked Him, saying, "Prophesy!
 Who is the one who struck You?"

 ###### 65
 And many other things they blasphemously spoke against Him. ## Jesus Faces the Sanhedrin